albin-johansson/tactile/modules/tactile/README.md

 application is, not very surprisingly, the `Application` class, which connects the core model logic and the GUI.

 The core logic is implemented using an ECS architecture, provided in the `core` folder.
-All systems are located in the `Tactile::Sys` namespace.
+All systems are located in the `tactile::Sys` namespace.
 An important aspect of the core logic is that it has no dependencies on the GUI.
 Instead, the core logic and the GUI communicate through the use of events, which are then handled by the aforementioned `Application` class.